-Remember: Even a stopped clock is right twice a day.
-Even if Marketing manages a win here and there, it’s hard to repeat with a batch-and-blast approach.
+Remember: even a stopped clock is right twice a day.
+Even if marketing manages a win here and there, it’s hard to repeat with a batch-and-blast approach.
 Plus, the few successes are drowned out by all the failures.

 Instead of falling back on this model, organizations must adopt an always-on/perpetual model.
-This shift in mindset and activities enables better buyer experiences because it harnesses Marketing’s ability to engage with prospects on topics that resonate with their point-in-time needs.
+This shift in mindset and activities enables better buyer experiences because it harnesses marketing’s ability to engage with prospects on topics that resonate with their point-in-time needs.
 Moreover, it empowers buyers to self-serve and consume content at a pace that matches their preference.

 Facilitate the Buyer Journey

 There’s no reason for today’s marketers not to give buyers what they want, when they want, through the channels they prefer.
-While it might be fair to say that all marketers want to be considerate of the buyer’s journey, many get mired in day-to-day tactics.
+While it might be fair to say that all marketers want to be considerate of the buyer’s journey, many get lost in day-to-day tactics.
 The key is to facilitate the buyer’s journey with a focus on improving the customer experience.

 A SiriusDecisions’ study of B2B buyer behavior found that an audience-centric approach to marketing across every stage of the buying decision positively impacts the buying scenario, whether it involves an individual or a buying committee.5 In fact, according to leading analyst firms that monitor the B2B marketing space, average aggregate lead-to-revenue conversion rates range from 0.3% to 0.75%.
 ANNUITAS clients that focus on customer experience close at rates as high as 3.5%.